Glenfinnan railway station

 Glenfinnan railway station is a railway station serving the village of Glenfinnan in the Highland council area of Scotland.
 It is on the West Highland Line, between Lochailort and Locheilside, located 14 mi 58 chain from the former Banavie Junction.
 Glenfinnan Viaduct is about 0.7 mi to the east of the station.
 ScotRail, who manage the station, operate all services.

 History

-Glenfinnan station opened on 1 April 1901.
+The Glenfinnan Railway Station was opened on 1 April 1901.

+The architecture of the station followed designs by the Scottish architect, James Miller, who designed the 'chalet style' railway stations along the West Highland Line and built using mass concrete construction by Robert McAlpine.

 The station has two platforms, one on either side of a crossing loop.
 There are sidings on the south side of the station.

 The station was host to a LNER camping coach from 1936 to 1939.
 A camping coach was also positioned here by the Scottish Region from 1952 to 1962, the coach was replaced in 1963 by a Pullman camping coach which was joined by another Pullman in 1967 until all camping coaches in the region were withdrawn at the end of the 1969 season.